 The third company shown below, Orbital Corp, has a Piotroski F-Score of 1.
 The low score indicates a poorly run company with poor fundamentals that does not have a good value.
 With a score like that, it doesn’t matter if it fits the criteria of a Tiny Titan because a strong red flag means you should reconsider.

 O’Shaughnessy’s Tiny Titans did it again!
 A successful screener outperformed the market with the added security of the Piotroski F-Score.
-It is a foundational strategy that has continued to develop in predicting the future (good job, James) around stocks.
-Yet, there are still lessons to learn.
+It is a foundational strategy that has continued to develop in predicting the future around stocks.
+There are still lessons to learn, though!

 - A red flag can exist within a good strategy.